 Evergreen trees often don’t need much fertilizer, just plenty of sunshine and water.
 In fact, it is so easy to kill a tree by over-fertilizing that we recommend not fertilizing unless your evergreens seem to be losing their dark green color due to a shortage of nutrients.
 A leveled-off tablespoon of balanced fertilizer (labeled 12-12-12 or lower) sprinkled on top of the ground around each tree is great, but DO NOT put fertilizer directly into the planting hole…this will surely kill the trees in the same way that the way that taking an entire bottle of aspirin can kill you.
-Let water bring the nutrients to the roots at a natural pace.
+Let water bring the nutrients to the roots at a slow, natural pace.

 Evergreen Seedling Care: Deer, Rodents and Other Pests

 Deer and rodents such as mice, moles and voles will eat almost anything when their normal food sources become scarce.
 Deer will snack on tender new growth, and will eat most of the tree if conditions are worse than normal.
 Deer are naturally terrified of coyotes, and you can buy spray bottles of synthetic coyote urine or Plantskydd online.
 Moles, voles and mice can do just as much damage, but from underground and right at the surface, eating away the tender roots and girdling the tree by eating all the bark at ground level.
 In the early spring, your trees will already be turning brown and can be pulled out with just two fingers because there’s no roots left.
 Regular inspections [pull lightly on a few trees] and poison, traps or “mouse patrol” [cats] are the only realistic solution.

 See our evergreen tree weed control page for information on herbicides and other means of controlling weeds around your evergreen trees.